-- Index represents overview of businessmen and analysts' perceptions on situations in certain countries and doesn't necessarily reflect certain annual trends, but actual impressions - Score is more relevant than the place on the list (because sometimes number of states/tterritories involved, changes) - Smaller changes in the score are not necessarily consequence of significant change in corruption perception, but of the researches comprehended with sample - CPI 2017 is possible to compare with CPI results from previous 5 years (country's/territory's score).
-Due to methodology changes, possibility of comparison of CPI 2017 with previous years (prior to 2012) is limited: ranking in the list can be compared (taking into consideration changes of number of countries in the sample), comparing with development of other countries or comparing of the results by individual researches; it is not methodologically correct to multiply score from previous years with 10 or to share current one with 10!
+- Index represents overview of businessmen and analysts' perceptions on situations in certain countries and doesn't necessarily reflect certain annual trends, but actual impressions - Score is more relevant than the rank on the list (because sometimes number of states/tterritories involved, changes) - Changes in the score of some countries may occur due to changing of the sample - researches taken into consideration for index calculation - Current CPI is possible to compare with CPI results from 2012 (country's/territory's score).
+Due to methodology changes in 2012, possibility of comparison of current CPI with previous years (prior to 2012) is limited: ranking in the list can be compared (taking into consideration changes of number of countries in the sample), comparing with development of other countries or comparing of the results by individual researches; it is not methodologically correct to multiply score from previous years with 10 or to share current one with 10!
 Comparison by certain sources should be taken with caution because CPI 2017 comprehends 13 (previously 12) initial researches, which affected method of calculation of score.